Okay, now that’s something that can’t be ignored. Can it? I doubt that since your emails don’t reach the inbox then who is ever going to read them?

 It is identical to the full hostname of the mail server.
 It is required in SPF authentication.
 The HELO should be matching the DNS name.

-It can be sometimes be useful in diagnosing the email problems with NATs.
+It can sometimes be useful in diagnosing email problems with NATs.
 So each mailing system or customer in a shared environment behind NATs should have their own HELO name which is the subdomain.

 IP environment – (shared and dedicated)

-The sender or ESP may want to isolate the emails from other entities, to protect the reputation, develop quality emails and also track the quality.
+The sender or ESP may want to isolate the emails from other entities, to protect the reputation, develop quality emails, and also track the quality.

 The mails from more than one entity can be combined to have a consistent average sending volume to establish and maintain IP reputation.
-By provisioning the number of entities within a shared environment, mistake made by single sender can affect the entire reputation of the IP.
+By provisioning the number of entities within a shared environment, a mistake made by a single sender can affect the entire reputation of the IP.